mahfuzurrahman01/arr-task/README.md

 1. Clone this repository: `git clone https://github.com/mahfuzurrahman01/arr-task.git`
 2. Navigate to the project directory: `cd arr-task`
 3. Install dependencies: `npm install`
+4. For production build: `npm run build`

 **Running the Project:**

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev / npm start` (If you have done npm run build command then `npm start` will work)
 2. Access the application in your browser (usually at `http://localhost:3000/`)